Your essential free office facilities checklist 2025

 Safety and compliance standards

-Fire safety, first aid, and emergency protocols
+Fire Safety, first aid, and emergency plans